finopsfoundation/capabilities/finops-framework.md

 - IdeaExchanges drive live discussion forums for sharing of best practices via Zoom breakout rooms
 - Community discussions drive improved framework, each event's takeaways captured and integrated

-## FinOps Certifications verify an understanding of the framework

-- Persona based certifications hosted by the Linux Foundation
-- SIGs define what each persona needs to know
-- That knowledge is translated into exam questions
-- LF/FinOps work with training partners to develop content to teach the framework

 ## FCP, FCSP, FTP partners enable implementation of the Framework

 - Tooling supports accomplishment of capabilities: whether SaaS or Open Source